Grease Traps For Commercial Kitchens Are Worth Their Weight In Gold

 There are two types of grease trap: above or below ground.
 This video shows an above ground grease trap being cleaned.
 Warning, the inlet side (as with all used grease traps) looks pretty gunky!
 But compare that with the outlet side – total difference.

 A grease trap is a appliance that is used to collect and remove solid material and especially fat, oil and grease (FOG’s) that could enter the sewers from your kitchen.
 They should only have wastewater from kitchens flowing through them.
 No other wastewater from other drainage system sources, such as toilets, should be allowed.
 Removing FOGs, can reduce the number of drain blockages you might suffer and also prevent huge fatbergs in the main sewer system, bad smells, disruption in the street and possibly pest infestations.
 You can find out more about them here.
-If you prefer to watch a video, then check out this one:

 There are two types of grease trap: above or below ground.